digitalservicebund/ris-backend-service/README.md

 ./run.sh dev --no-backend
 ```

 When choosing the no-backend variant, checkout the [backend manual](./backend/README.md) on how to run the backend stand-alone without docker.
-The easiest way would be:
+The easiest way would be to start the backend [utilizing Spring Boot developer tools](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.devtools.restart) so changes in the Java sources will be reflected without manually restarting:

 ```bash
 cd backend
 SPRING_PROFILES_ACTIVE=local ./gradlew bootRun
 ```

+> Note: Similarly, the frontend is served from [Vite](https://vitejs.dev) with [HMR](https://vitejs.dev/guide/features.html#hot-module-replacement)

 Overall docker compose spins up a reverse proxy (traefik) which listens on port 80.
 Therefore the application is available at <http://127.0.0.1>.
 If you get a `bad gateway` error make sure your firewall is not messing with you.
 On Ubuntu `sudo ufw disable` might do the trick.
 You may setup a certain firewall rule.
 Overall your milage may vary.

-This (what?) will start the backend [utilizing Spring Boot developer tools](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.devtools.restart) so changes in the Java sources will be reflected without manually restarting.
-Similarly, the frontend is served from [Vite](https://vitejs.dev) with [HMR](https://vitejs.dev/guide/features.html#hot-module-replacement).

 > **Note**
 >